We're in development! Things may crash or break

 2. The SDK sends a lightweight JSON payload to the FluxGate API after each LLM call.
 This happens asynchronously and never blocks your response.

-3. FluxGate stores the event, calculates cost using its live ModelPricing table, and makes the data available on your dashboard immediately.
+3. FluxGate stores the event, calculates the cost automatically, and makes the data available on your dashboard immediately.

 Key concepts